jennguyen1/nhuyhoa/_posts/2015-07-26-SAS-Basics.md

 call symput("MNAME", VALUE);
 {% endhighlight %}

+**Declaring Macrovariables with Proc SQL**

+Macrovariables can also be created from `proc sql`.

+The following statement selects the first row of the column into a macrovariable

+{% highlight r %}
+select country, flower into :country1, :flower1
+{% endhighlight %}

+This can be done with and without aggregation.

+Select multiple rows and create multiple macrovariables with

+{% highlight r %}
+%let n = 100
+select country, flower into :country1 - :country&n, :flower1 - :flower&n
+{% endhighlight %}

+All the values with a column may be concatenated into a single macrovariable with

+{% highlight r %}
+select country into :countries separated by ", "
+{% endhighlight %}

 **Use Macro Variable**

 {% highlight r %}
 &MNAME
+{% endhighlight %}

+Macrovariables may also be concatenated to form the name of another macrovariable.
+This may be useful in looping.
+For example,

+{% highlight r %}
+%let var5 = 10
+%let i = 5

+%put &&var&i
 {% endhighlight %}

 When used in a string, macrovariables should start with a `&` and end with a space, `;`, `&`, or `.`